 How To Make A Price Book, Save Hundreds!

-When our family was young and all four of my boys still lived at home we were on a tight budget.
+When our family was young, and all four of my boys still lived at home, we were on a tight budget.
 I am talking hard to believe tight.
-I had to really pull out all the stops to keep finances in check.[spacer height=”20px”]
+As I look back on it now, the ways we saved money may seem a bit ridiculous today.

-Our grocery budget was one area I was constantly working on to lower.
+This is especially true with how I worked to save money on our food budget.
 I think I tried anything and everything to get that number down.
-Some things helped and some things totally backfired.
-One tip that really helped was the price book.[spacer height=”20px”]
+Some things helped, and some things backfired.

-Now, I am not going to sugarcoat it.
-Setting up a price book takes time, lots of time.
-But trust me, it is worth the time investment.
-To make it easier I broke it down into steps.
-Cuz, that’s how I roll.
+Setting up a price book does take some time.
+But trust me; it is worth the time investment.
+To make it easier, I broke things down into steps.

 Step #3 Print out my free printable instead!

-Since I want to make things really easy, and because I know your time is super valuable, I created a printable just for you.
-You can get access to the price book printable and other great printables by signing up for my uber amazing newsletter at the bottom of this post.
+Since I want to make things easy and because I know your time is super valuable, I created a printable just for you.
+You can access the price book printable by using the link below.

-Once the book is done you will have a gold mine at your fingertips.
+Once the book is done, you will have a gold mine at your fingertips.
 Keep that little book with you at all times.
-If you stop in a store for a quick shop and you see a deal on ground meat, just refer to your price book to see if it is worth a purchase.
-If it is, stock up friend!
+If you stop in a store for a quick shop and see a deal on ground meat, just refer to your price book to see if it is worth a purchase.
+If it is, you can confidently stock up.

-From here on in you will never look at grocery shopping the same again.
-Instead of blindly shopping your way through a store, you will now always be checking for the lowest price on everything you buy.
+From here on in, you will never look at grocery shopping the same again.
+Instead of blindly shopping your way through a store, you will always be checking for the lowest price on everything you buy.

-You will be amazed at how much this magic book is going to save you!
+You will be amazed at how much this magic book will save you!

-Although time-consuming to set up, a price book can really lower your grocery budget.
-Educate yourself on the prices of items you use every month and you will never overpay again.
+Although time-consuming to set up, a price book can lower your grocery budget significantly.
+Educate yourself on the prices of items you use every month, and you will never overpay again.

 Love this idea!
 Thanks for sharing, and making it super simple to incorporate!